30 Decorating Mistakes Apartment Dwellers Make

 Skipping Front Door Decor

 Who says apartments can’t have their own version of curb appeal?
-Multi-unit dwellings might not leave much room for personal expression, but everyone can have a door mat to welcome guests.
-(Learn how to monogram your own here.)
+Multi-unit dwellings might not leave much room for personal expression, but everyone can display a welcoming doormat.
+Learn how to monogram your own at the link below.

 Overcrowding the Entryway